-Evidence that the holistically rated components of TELPAS result in reliable observation and rating of student performance is collected through periodic interrater reliability studies.
+Evidence that the holistically-rated components of TELPAS result in reliable observation and rating of student performance is collected through periodic interrater reliability studies.
 Evidence of interrater reliability is collected through the audit process by having a second rater provide independent ratings for a sample of students.

 In 2015-2016, a writing audit was conducted for grades 2-12.
 For the audit, districts were required to submit writing collections for EL students selected for the sample.
 The collections include writing from classroom instruction in a variety of core content areas.
 There were about 2,200 students selected for the 2016 writing audit spread across grade levels and proficiency levels.
 The Pearson Performance Scoring Center rescored the writing collections after the original scores were collected from the teachers.
 Rescoring was completed in September 2016.
 The results of this audit process add to the body of validity and reliability evidence collected to support the assessment system.
 This particular process enables the state to evaluate the classroom activities on which the assessments are based and the manner in which raters statewide interpret the PLD rubrics.
 The 2016 TELPAS Writing Audit Report is available on TEA's Student Assessment Division website.
 Information collected during TELPAS audits has been useful in the refinement of TELPAS holistic rating training and administration procedures.
+The next TELPAS writing audit is scheduled to take place in the summer of 2019.